jacobm3/vault-local-demo/test-audit-hang/README.md

 # Vault hangs with non-responsive audit socket

-Vault will skip non-functioning audit device as long as it can successfully log the audit message to one audit device.
+Vault will skip non-functioning audit devices as long as it can successfully log the audit message to one audit device.
+Vault may hang for 8 seconds per device under some circumstances.

 Assuming the customer has a working file audit device configured and a socket device of varying behavior, this is a list of possible socket responses, their causes, and resulting Vault behavior: